nojaf/blog/content/blog/world-domination-part-one/index.md

 **Please try this out and participate on GitHub!!**

-There are a lot of open technical and philosophical questions regarding this topic, so if this matters to you.
-Please help to push this forward.
+There are a lot of open technical and philosophical questions regarding this topic, so if this matters to you, please help to push this forward!

 ### Concerning Hobbits